Common Name: Strawberry Betta, White Seam Betta

 Have Reared Fry?
 Yes

-Betta Albimarginata fry are generally very hardy and easy to care for.
-They won't recognize food as food unless it's wiggling, but they can eat baby brine shrimp from day one.
-They do best being kept to a small area for the first month or two of life, since it makes it easier for them to hunt down their food.
+Betta albimarginata fry are generally very hardy and easy to care for.
+They won't recognize food as food unless it's wiggling, but the fry can eat baby brine shrimp from the first day they're released.
+They do best when kept to a small area for the first month or so of life, since it makes it easier for them to hunt down their food.

 The most difficult part of rearing them has been keeping their parents from eating them.
-Some people report having no problems, but for some reason, all of the males I've had hold so far (all directly related, most of them with multiple spawns) will release their fry, then once the last fry leave, immediately chase them down and start eating them.
-The newborn fry, which rest almost motionless at the surface for their first few days, are well-camouflaged but easy pickings when they drift from their chosen leaf or plant.
+Some people report having no problems, but for some reason, all of the males I've had hold so far (4, a father and three of his sons) will finish releasing their fry then soon after chase them down and start eating them.
+The newborn fry, which rest almost motionless for their first few days, are well-camouflaged but easy pickings when they drift from their chosen leaf or plant.

-The window between when the last fry is released and when their fathers suddenly see them as food is, unfortunately, narrow, seemingly only between half an hour to a couple of hours.
+The window between when the last fry are released and when their fathers suddenly see them as food is, unfortunately, narrow, seemingly only between half an hour to a couple of hours.

 Young fish available?
 Yes